brendanmurty/site/README.md

 Remote testing and [GitHub Pages](https://pages.github.com/) deployment can be triggered locally and is then handled remotely by a GitHub Actions workflow in [.github/workflows/deployment.yml](.github/workflows/deployment.yml).

+The GitHub Actions workflow also pushes a new version of the built site to the [murty-website](https://hub.docker.com/repository/docker/brendanmurty/murty-website/general) repository on Docker Hub.

 ### Preview of the home page

 ![Preview of the home page](assets/docs/website-preview.png)